 1 IT lead who is responsible for the smooth running of our clinical computer systems and ensuring we have the most up to date systems in place available to general practice and patients.

-1 Social Prescriber who helps patients to find support and independence.
+2 Social Prescribers who help patients to find support and independence.

 1 Practice assistant who is responsible for the PPG, health and safety, building maintenance, health campaigns and patient newsletters.